spring-projects/spring-webflow/CONTRIBUTING.md

 immediately that this process is complete.

-## Create your branch from `master`
+## Create your branch from `main`

-If your pull request addresses a bug or improvement, please create your branch from Spring Web Flow's `master` branch.
-Rest assured that if your pull request is accepted and merged into `master`, these changes will also considered as back-port candidates.
+If your pull request addresses a bug or improvement, please create your branch from Spring Web Flow's `main` branch.
+Rest assured that if your pull request is accepted and merged into `main`, these changes will also considered as back-port candidates.